-Leonard Patrick "Red" Kelly, CM - Born July 9, 1927 in Simcoe, Ontario is a retired Canadian ice Hockey player and coach.
+Leonard Patrick "Red" Kelly, CM - Born July 9, 1927 in Simcoe, Ontario - Died May 2, 2019 in Toronto, Ontario was a Canadian ice Hockey defenceman / centre and coach.
 Kelly is also a former Liberal Member of Parliament.

 Kelly attended St. Michael's College School, and played for their teams, The St. Michael's Midgets in 1943-44 where Kelly made the team on the third line, and won the midget championship that year , St. Michael's Buzzers in 1944-45 and won the B championship, and then the St. Michael's Majors from 1945 to 1947.
 Kelly was encouraged to refine his style by his Majors coach, former Maple Leaf great Joe Primeau, where Kelly helped his St. Michael's Majors win the 1947 Memorial Cup championship.